GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 ## Provide the extension icons

-Extensions require at least one icon to represent it.
-Provide icons in PNG format form the best visual results, although any format supported by WebKit including BMP, GIF, ICO, and JPEG is accepted.
+An extension requires at least one icon to represent it.
+Provide icons in PNG format for the best visual results, although any format supported by WebKit including BMP, GIF, ICO, and JPEG is accepted.

 ### Designate toolbar icons {: #icons }